launchcodedev/app-config/README.md

       We can use app-config's built-in support for code generation for this.

       First, define where and what kind of codegen.
-There are three options on where to do this.
+There are four options on where to do this.
 It can be added to a special `app-config` root-level property in your app-config file, or your schema file.
 It can also be added to a 'meta' file, `.app-config.meta.{filetype}`, without the need for a top level `app-config`.
+Alternatively, you can define an `"app-config"` section in your `package.json`.

       In your schema or config file, add something equivalent to: